-Salon-de-Provence tourism & sightseeing
+Salon-de-Provence, Bouches-du-Rhone tourism & sightseeing

-Visit Salon-de-Provence (Provence, France)
+Visit Salon-de-Provence (Provence, France)Photo Gallery

 Salon-de-Provence has an attractive historical centre, accessed by one of the original gateways through the walls that once defended the town - the towers of Bourg-Neuf and the clocktower.
 There are many medieval buildings to admire in the streets around the centre, and in the pretty open squares and several other small fountains.

 The clocktower gateway (La Porte de l'Horloge) is interesting, built in the 17th century with a classical style design incorporating columns around the base, and topped by the clocktower itself and an intricate campanile.
 The sundials on the tower (there are two of them) represent astronomical information to do with the moon and planets.

 The main attraction in Salon-de-Provence is the Chateau de l'Emperi whose crenellated walls and tower stand poised above the surrounding streets at the top of a grand staircase.
-The castle dates its origins back to the 10th century (construction of the current castle was started in the 13th century) and was at one time the residence of the Arles archbishops.
+The castle dates its origins back to the 10th century (construction of the current castle was started in the 13th century) and was at one time the residence of the Arles' archbishops.

 The castle now contains a large military museum with numerous military related exhibits covering the period from the time of King Louis XIV to the First World War.
 Even if you are not entering the museum you can enter to see an atractive courtyard surrounded by arcades and to see the lovely view across the town from the castle walls.

 A more imposing religious monument, to the north of the centre of Salon-de-Provence, is the Collegiale Saint-Laurent, built over the course of 14th - 15th centuries onwards and incorporating both roman and gothic style elements.
 It is in this church that the renowned astrologer Nostradamus is buried.
-The small Church of Saint-Michel in the old town below the castle walls dates from the 13th century (the clocktower was added in the 15th century) and is in the roman style.
+Within the town you can also visit a small museum dedicated to Nostradamus, fortune teller extraordinaire, who lived (and died) in Salon-de-Provence in the 16th century.

 Outside the historical centre there is also a region of Salon-de-Provence that developed during the 19th century, in particular the region around the Villa Armieux which is now the Palace of Justice in the town.
 Several grand balconied 19th century townhouses can be seen here such as the Hotel Roche and the Hotel Couderc.